Contact Lens Exam

 Can I sleep in my contacts?

 It is safe to sleep in some contacts that allow a lot of oxygen to your cornea.
 However, this does not guarantee that the lenses will feel comfortable in the morning depending on the dryness of your eyes.
-Make sure to talk to your eye doctor if you intend to sleep with the contacts so he or she can choose the right contact for you.
+Make sure to talk to your eye doctor if you intend to sleep with the contacts so they can choose the right contact lens for you.

 Can I use my eyeglass prescription to buy over-the-counter contact lenses?